 In light of the concerns highlighted previously and informed by the available evidence, the AAP has developed 6 action statements for the evaluation, diagnosis, and treatment of ADHD in children.
 These action statements provide for consistent and quality care for children and families with concerns about or symptoms that suggest attention disorders or problems.

 Context

-This guideline is intended to be integrated with the broader algorithms developed as part of the mission of the AAP Task Force on Mental Health.7 oped and has been used in the revision of the AAP ADHD toolkit.
+This guideline is intended to be integrated with the broader algorithms developed as part of the mission of the AAP Task Force on Mental Health.

 Implementation: A Process-of-Care Algorithm